soundaryaramesh/soundaryaramesh.github.io/index.md

 My research interests are in sensor security, as well as in enabling novel applications through sensing in the presence of emerging devices (AR/VR, wearables).
 Prior to graduate school, I obtained my Bachelors' in Information Technology from [NITK, Surathkal](https://www.nitk.ac.in).  -->
 <!-- revolve around novel applications of acoustic sensing, as well as sensor security. -->

-#### I'm currently actively looking for full-time industry positions (ML/AI Scientist, ML Engineer roles) in the US as well as Singapore.
+#### I'm currently actively looking for full-time industry positions (ML/AI Scientist, ML Engineer roles) in the Bay Area as well as Singapore.
 Please feel free to reach out!

 ### [Curriculum Vitae](https://soundaryaramesh.github.io/cv.pdf)